rectorphp/argtyper/README.md

 ## How It Works

-1. A set of custom PHPStan rules scans your code and records the argument types passed to method calls, static calls, `new` expressions, and function calls.
+At first, a set of custom PHPStan rules scans your code and records the argument types passed to method calls, static calls, `new` expressions, and function calls.
 It stores this data in temporary `*.json` files in the following format:

 ```json
 [